mendhak/smashtest-tutorial/README.md

 ## Write your first test

 Create a `main.smash` file.
-Add these contents:
+Add these contents

 ```
 Open Firefox